-- Shenandoah Woods Housing area was closed under BRAC 2005, as a remote site associated with the former Naval Air Station Joint Reserve Base Willow Grove. - The former housing area is located on the former Naval Air Warfare Center Warminster and consisted of 199 town-housetype housing units situated on approx. 55 acres. - A portion of the former housing area was fire damaged by vandalism in February 2019 and April 2021; demolition/cleanup was completed by the Navy in August 2021. - The non-fire-damaged parcel, approx. 54 acres, was transferred to the Bucks County Redevelopment Authority (BCRDA) and the National Park Service in summer 2021.
+- Shenandoah Woods Housing area was closed under BRAC 2005, as a remote site associated with the former Naval Air Station Joint Reserve Base Willow Grove. - The former housing area is located on the former Naval Air Warfare Center Warminster and consisted of 199 town-house-type housing units situated on approx. 55 acres. - A portion of the former housing area was fire damaged by vandalism in February 2019 and April 2021; demolition/cleanup was completed by the Navy in August 2021. - The non-fire-damaged parcel, approx. 54 acres, was transferred to the Bucks County Redevelopment Authority (BCRDA) and the National Park Service in summer 2021.
 After fire debris was removed, the last parcel (less than an acre) was transferred to the BCRDA in October 2021.
+All demolition was completed in June 2023.